 Job Posting Editor

-- The first one is a very successful and timely launch of the product.
+- The successful and timely launch of the portal.

 - Some of the jobs listed had got a huge volume of organic traffic within weeks from the launch.

 - Some of the government category pages are pushing the DAU and MAU of the platform.

 Although it is still the initial year of the launch, we were able to get good engagement and reception on the platform.
 Here are some of the future plans we have on our list.

 - Facility to send job alerts and customized job notifications

 - Providing adequate data, such as previous question papers, study materials.

 - A quiz module to break the monotonous job preparation time.

 - Promote related private jobs along with the listed public sector jobs.